Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

                      B---C
 ```

-When he eventually merges this, there will be a conflict because he and Alice
-have overlapping changes in `index.html`.
-We will get to that later.
+Because Bob and Alice have overlapping changes in `index.html`, when he eventually merges this, a conflict will be created.
+We will get to that later. [*SHOULD WE MOVE THIS SECTION?
+BECAUSE OTHERWISE WE ARE SAYING, HERE IS A PROBLEM BUT I AM NOT TELLING YOU THE RESOLUTION.--ES*]

 ## Explore a complicated history

-This is a good time to try some of the tools that let you visualize the
-structure of Git's history graph.
-The first one to try is
+This is a good time to try some of the Git tools that let you visualize the structure of Git's history graph.
+The first one to try is:

 ```
 git log --graph
 ```

-It produces a graph similar to the ones used in this unit, only rotated
-counter-clockwise so that it goes up the left-hand side of the log output.
+The command produces a graph similar to the ones displayed in this unit, only rotated counter-clockwise so that it goes up the left-hand side of the log output.

+[*INSERT AN EXAMPLE.
+A JPG IMAGE WOULD BE FINE.

+ALSO I THINK THIS SECTION NEEDS TO EXPLAIN WHY THE GRAPH IS USEFUL.
+MAYBE IT'S OBVIOUS, BUT THERE'S A POINT TO BE MADE ABOUT TRYING TO VISUALIZE RELATIONSHIPS WHEN THE PROJECT GETS MORE COMPLEX.--ES*]

-The second is
+The second useful tool to explore is:

 ```
 gitk --all &
 ```

-Gitk is a GUI program for exploring Git histories; the `--all` option tells it
-to show all of the branches.
-The `&` at the end of the line tells Bash to run
-the command in another process, so that you can continue working in the shell.
+Gitk is a GUI program for exploring Git histories; the `--all` option tells it to show all of the branches.
+The `&` at the end of the line tells Bash to run the command in another process, so that you can continue working in the shell.

-Gitk gives you a window with a view similar to `git log --graph` in the top
-pane, and the details of each commit in the bottom pane.
-Between them are
-search and navigation tools, as well as a box containing the full ID of the
-selected commit.
-This is automatically selected, which makes it easy to copy
-and paste into a command.
+Gitk gives you a window with a view similar to `git log --graph` in the top pane, and the details of each commit in the bottom pane.
+Between them are search and navigation tools, as well as a box containing the full ID of the selected commit.
+This is automatically selected, which makes it easy to copy and paste into a command.

+[*INSERT A SCREEN SHOT. --ES*]

-Bob has several different things he can do at this point, depending on what he
-wants the resulting history to look like.
-You've already seen two different
+Bob has several things he can do at this point, depending on what he wants the resulting history to look like.

+[*"WHAT HE WANTS THE HISTORY TO LOOK LIKE" IS ODD PHRASING.
+(IS THIS 1984?)
+MAYBE REWORD FOR CLARITY?--ES*]

-methods, `merge` and `rebase`.
+You've already seen two methods, `merge` and `rebase`.
 They produce histories that look like:

 ```
 # git checkout master; git merge --addCat